 Here are some top picks:

 What exactly is physical literacy?
-This graphic makes it easy to understand.
+These graphics make it easy to understand.

-Get the word out by putting these images on your blogs, webpages, and social media channels.
+You can help to spread the word about physical literacy by putting these images on your blogs, webpages, and social media channels.

 Ready to get your kids moving and developing physical literacy?
 Check out these links:

 - Activities for 0 to 3 year old children

 - Activities for kids and parents (1-12 years)

 - Lesson plan units (3-12 years)

 - APPLE Model for Early Childhood Educators (Active Play and Physical Literacy Everyday)